 Many of us know it can be in poor taste to eat certain foods ahead of sex.
 Onions and garlic are deemed so socially offensive in general that Queen Elizabeth has reportedly banned the latter from Buckingham Palace.
 But there are other foods that benefit our health, as well as our libido.
-So which should you eat and avoid?
-Here are 10 foods you should add to your plate, and five you should steer clear from if you’re planning a steamy love sesh.
+So which should you eat (and avoid) before (and after) sex?
+Here are 10 foods you should add to your plate, and five you should steer clear from, if you’re planning a steamy love sesh.

 The key takeaway?
 As a general rule of thumb, natural whole foods, such as fruits and veggies, are not only good for your overall health, they’re also good for your sex life.
 By contrast, highly-processed foods can hamper your love life.